NFDI4Biodiversity/SeasonalSchool2026/README.md

 ## About this workshop

-The **NFDI4Biodiversity & iDiv Seasonal School on Data Management in Biodiversity and Environmental Science** is a collaboration between the [German Centre for Integrative Biodiversity Research (iDiv)](https://www.idiv.de) and the [NFDI4Biodiversity](https://nfdi4biodiversity.org) consortium.
-This course offers cutting-edge skills and knowledge essential for handling scientific data throughout its life cycle.
-The intensive five-day program combines direct knowledge transfer with practical lessons to introduce participants to fundamental and advanced tools in research data management (RDM), tailored to enhance their future careers.
+The **NFDI4Biodiversity & iDiv Seasonal School on Data Management in Biodiversity and Environmental Science 2026** is organised by [Marburg University](https://www.uni-marburg.de/en), the [German Federation for Biological Data (GFBio e.V.)](https://www.gfbio.org/) and the [German Centre for Integrative Biodiversity Research (iDiv)](https://www.idiv.de) as part of the [NFDI4Biodiversity](https://nfdi4biodiversity.org) consortium.
+We offer cutting-edge skills and knowledge essential for handling scientific data throughout their life cycle.
+The intensive five-day program introduces participants to fundamental and advanced workflows and tools in research data management (RDM) – specifically tailored to boost your academic career and meet today's funding requirements.

 ### Scope

-Participants will engage in a simulated scientific project that covers the entire data life cycle (DLC): data collection, integration from databases, quality control, visualization, and data publication.
-Using the GFBio DMP Tool, attendees will create a Data Management Plan (DMP) and map local plant occurrences with QField.
-They will also integrate datasets from repositories like PANGAEA, utilize Jupyter and R for data analysis and visualization, and learn how to publish data on platforms such as PANGAEA and GBIF.
+Participants will follow the entire life cycle of research data and learn how to find, access, collect, integrate, clean, visualize, and publish data.
+Using the GFBio DMP Tool, attendees will create a Data Management Plan (DMP) and map local plant occurrences with a digital fieldwork app.
+They will also integrate and clean datasets from repositories like GBIF and platforms like PlantHub, utilize Jupyter and R for data analysis and visualization, and learn how to publish data in repositories such as PANGAEA.

 ### Learning objectives

 You will learn...
 * How to create a data management plan
-*    How to use Jupyter in combination with R (and Python) as working environment
+*	How to use Jupyter in combination with R (and Python) as working environment and Quarto to create reproducible content
-*    Legal aspects of handling data
-*    How to handle spatial data
-*    How to integrate data from different sources
+*	How to integrate and clean data from different sources
+*	How to set up reproducible workflows for data processing and analysis
-*    How to publish data
+*	How to publish data according to the FAIR principles
+*	... and about legal aspects of handling and sharing data

 ## Requirements <a name="requirements"></a>

 You will need a computer where you can install programs, a camera and microphone, and a stable internet connection during the course.

 Further, you will need
-* basic knowledge of Git on command line or desktop software
+* Basic knowledge of Git on command line or desktop software
-  * pull and push from remote
+  * Pull and push from remote
-  * recommended:
+  * Recommended:
-    * know how to merge
+    * Know how to merge
-* basic knowledge of Python
+* Basic knowledge of Python
-  * how to start a Python program from the command line
+  * How to start a Python program from the command line
-* basic knowledge of R
+* Basic knowledge of R
-  * know how to load packages and use functions
+  * Know how to load packages and use functions
-  * loops, variables, input/output
+  * Loops, variables, input/output
-  * recommended:
+  * Recommended:
     * R package *data.table*
-    * tidyverse
+    * R package *tidyverse*

 We compiled a list of recommended online learning resources for Git, R, and Python [here](misc/install.md#recommended).

 ### Prepare for the workshop

-* fill in our pre-workshop survey
 * ❗ **Find a spot of vegetation close to you that you can visit to collect data during the course** :deciduous_tree: 🌲🌿
-* prepare a measuring device for data collection (a ruler, a measuring tape, or a piece of string to be measured with a ruler)
+* Prepare a measuring device for data collection (a ruler, a measuring tape, or a piece of string to be measured with a ruler)
-* make sure to adress [requirements](#requirements), i.e. brush-up your [Git, Python and R skills](misc/install.md#recommended)
+* Make sure to adress [requirements](#requirements), i.e. brush-up your [Git, Python and R skills](misc/install.md#recommended)
-* register for the following services and organisations (find a list of links and resources [here](misc/install.md))
+* Register for the following services and organisations (find a list of links and resources [here](misc/install.md))
-  * necessary
-    * ECMWF CDS
+  * Necessary
     * GBIF
     * GitHub
     * QFieldCloud
     * Zenodo (alternative: ORCID)
-  * recommended
+  * Recommended
     * ORCID
-* install or update the following programs on your local computer (find a list of links and resources [here](misc/install.md))
+* Install or update the following programs on your local computer (find a list of links and resources [here](misc/install.md))
-  * necessary
+  * Necessary
     * OpenRefine
     * RightField
     * QField
     * Spreadsheet software (e.g. LibreOffice, Microsoft Excel)
-  * recommended
+  * Recommended
     * Jupyter (local)
     * Git